Unboxed-Software/solana-course/content/intro-to-anchor-frontend.md

 Looking further down at the `accounts` section, you can see that the program contains one account type named `Counter` with a single `count` field of type `u64`.

-Although the IDL does not provide the implementation details for each instruction, we can get a basic idea of how the on-chain program expects instructions to be constructed and see the structure of the program accounts.
+Although the IDL does not provide the implementation details for each instruction, we can get a basic idea of how the onchain program expects instructions to be constructed and see the structure of the program accounts.

 Regardless of how you get it, you *need* an IDL file to interact with a program using the `@project-serum/anchor` package.
 To use the IDL, you'll need to include the IDL file in your project and then import the file.